-As anyone in the industry knows, construction delays are an endemic problem.
+It’s industry knowledge that construction delays are an endemic problem.
 In fact, the sheer number of moving parts, and variables inside and outside of a contractor’s control, make delays almost inevitable for many projects.

-Delays are seen as simply a fact of life for many in the construction industry.
+Construction project delays are seen as simply a fact of life for many in the industry.
 But why exactly are they so common, how can they be mitigated, and how can contractors truly get a project back on track after it has suffered a delay?

 Causes of delay in construction project completion